tailor-platform/terraform-provider-tailor/docs/resources/application.md

 Required:

 - `namespace` (String) The namespace of the subgraph.
 - `type` (String) The type of the subgraph.
-Can be one of 'tailordb', 'pipeline', 'stateflow', 'auth'.
+Can be one of 'tailordb', 'pipeline', 'stateflow', 'auth', 'idp'.

 <a id="nestedatt--auth"></a>